frontenddogma/css-optimization-basics/manuscript/overview.md

 CSS optimization does not entail “everything” that can be done in CSS or through tools; it entails what makes it more efficient and maintainable and understandable while achieving a good balance.

-As professionals, we benefit from doing one (or two, but not eighty-five) things really, really well; as web developers, it’s not a bad idea if CSS is one of these things.
+As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s not a bad idea if CSS is one of these things.

 It’s useful when we know our needs.